Sunday, August 30, 2020

 The Flock of Ba-Hui offers four Lovecraftian tales translated from Chinese by the expat Arthur Meursault (author of the must-read black comedy on Chinese Communist bureaucracy Party Members) and Akira, who initially discovered the tales.

 What is the vision of the universe revealed in these four tales?
 Of course it is in large measure classically Lovecraftian.
 To the extent the tales represent his thought, Oobmab’s notion of the metaphysical limits we may touch is mainly a matter of swirling chaos and vast stretches of time, which render our human historical framework almost null.
-This again is a version of the sublime, of course, and although these tales work very well as tales, I don’t myself find it exactly profound as metaphysics.
+This again is a version of the sublime, of course, and although these tales work well as tales, I don’t myself find it exactly profound as metaphysics.
 One wonders what this writer may go on to, if he continues to write.
 I think more interesting philosophical tales might be forged under the tutelage of another Lovecraft disciple, Philip K. Dick.
-And of course: Actual philosophy, starting with the Greeks, always beckons.

 I don’t mean to presume.
 Still, it would be fascinating to see what a writer with Oobmab’s talents might do by attempting philosophical tales under the tutelage of the best Chinese philosophy.
 There is, oddly, an almost unavoidable Western-metaphysical bent to both science fiction and Lovecraftian horror.
 Is it because Western thought, starting with the Greeks, has gotten at certain things the ancient Chinese didn’t?
 Or is there something else at play here, a mere matter of intellectual colonization?
 Certainly literary genre is a massively important vehicle of cultural influence.
 One may even wonder whether strictly delineated literary genres can ever move between cultures without powerfully imparting the original culture’s metaphysical presuppositions.